List of You characters: Joe Goldberg

-Joseph Goldberg (Penn Badgley) is a bookstore manager at Mooney's who stalks and dates Guinevere Beck in the first season.
+Joseph Gabriel Goldberg (Penn Badgley) is a bookstore manager at Mooney's who stalks and dates Guinevere Beck in the first season.
 In the second season, he goes by the name Will Bettelheim and works as a bookstore clerk at Anavrin, and stalks and dates Love Quinn.
-Joe, then gets married to Love, has a son named Henry and moves to the Californian suburbs.
+Joe, then marries Love, has a son named Henry and moves to the San Francisco suburbs.
 However, his obsessive behavior still finds a way back into their lives, rupturing his marriage.
-At the end of season 3, Joe is forced to kill Love and moves to Europe, where is given the cover identity of Jonathan Moore, a university English professor.
+At the end of season 3, Joe kills Love and moves to London, where he is given the cover identity of Jonathan Moore, a college English professor.
 While in London, Joe undergoes a psychotic break that causes his personality to dissociate, leading him to unconsciously commit a string of murders.
-During this time, Joe enters a passionate relationship with art dealer and philanthropic heiress Kate Galvin.
+During this time, Joe enters a passionate relationship with heiress Kate Galvin.
 He and Kate eventually move back to New York, where Kate takes over her family business and rehabilitates Joe's public image.
 Joe is portrayed as a teenager by Gianni Ciardiello in season one, and as a child by Aidan Wallace and Jack Fisher in season two and season three respectively.